Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: System Model

-We model the scenario of a swarm of drones that perform sensing by considering the following performance metrics: 1) mission efficiency; 2) sensing accuracy; and 3) energy cost.
+The scenario of a swarm of drones that perform sensing is formulated by considering the following performance metrics: (i) mission efficiency; (ii) sensing accuracy; and (iii) energy cost.

 \cparagraph{Mission efficiency} It denotes the ratio of sensing values in all cells at all timeslots collected by the drones during their mission over the total required values in all cells at all timeslots during the period $t$.
-The purpose is to collect sensing data as much as possible.
+The purpose is to collect sensor data as much as possible.
 It is formulated as:

 However, maximizing this metric leads to sensing imbalance and even blind areas.
-Some cells may be covered for a long time while some other cells may be never covered, i.e., the over-sensing and under-sensing~\cite{qin2023coordination}.
-Thus, it is necessary to consider matching indicators such as the sensing accuracy~\cite{qin2023coordination} to access such imbalances.
+Some cells may be covered for a long time while some other cells may be never covered, i.e., the over-sensing and under-sensing~\cite{qin2024m}.
+Thus, it is necessary to consider matching indicators such as the sensing accuracy~\cite{qin2024m} to access such imbalances.

-\cparagraph{Sensing accuracy} It denotes the matching (correlation\footnote{Error and correlation metrics (e.g. root mean squared error, cross-correlation or residuals of summed squares) estimate the matching, shown to be NP-hard combinatorial optimization problem in this context~\cite{pournaras2018decentralized,pournaras2020collective}.}) between the total sensing values collected and the required ones.
+\cparagraph{Sensing accuracy} It denotes the matching (correlation\footnote{Error and correlation metrics (e.g. root mean squared error, cross-correlation or residuals of summed squares) estimate the matching, shown to be NP-hard combinatorial optimization problem in this context~\cite{pournaras2018decentralized}.}) between the total sensing values collected and the required ones.
 The metric is formulated as follows:

-Apart from improving the effciency and accuracy of drone sensing, the energy consumed by drones needs to be saved.
+Apart from improving the efficiency and accuracy of drone sensing, the energy consumed by drones needs to be saved.

-\cparagraph{Energy cost} It is the battery usage of drones to perform spatio-temporal sensing.
-A power consumption model~\cite{monwar2018optimized} is used to calculate the power consumption with input the specification of drones (weight, propeller and power efficiency).
-This model estimates the cost of navigation and sensing plans, and emulates the outdoor environments~\cite{qin20223}.
+\cparagraph{Energy cost} It is the battery usage of drones to perform sensing.
+A power consumption model~\cite{monwar2018optimized} is used to calculate the power consumption with input the specification of drones (weight, propeller and power efficiency) and the weather conditions (wind speed and temperature).
+This model estimates the cost of navigation and sensing plans, and emulates the outdoor environments~\cite{qin2024m}.
 The energy cost of each drone $u$ is formulated as:

 where $B (u)$ is the battery capacity of drone $u$; $C^\mathsf{f}(u)$ and $C^\mathsf{h}(u)$ denote the flying and hovering power consumption of $u$ respectively; $t^\mathsf{f}$ and $t^\mathsf{h}$ are the flying and hovering time respectively, which are determined by the sensing plan $P^u(a^u, t)$.